portrait Françoise Jeffrey

 how I started ceramics

-Grateful & honoured
+Grateful & honored

 My promise